kleinesfilmroellchen/sof-syntaxhighlight/sof-language-support/README.md

-# sof-language-support README
+# SOF language support

 A small Visual Studio Code extension that defines syntax highlighting grammar for the SOF programming language.
+The language itself is an open-source project by kleinesfilmröllchen and [can be found here](https://github.com/kleinesfilmroellchen/sof-language).
+Contributions to both the language and this syntax highlighter are welcome; [sof-syntaxhighlight GitHub](https://github.com/kleinesfilmroellchen/sof-syntaxhighlight).

+This package is licensed under MIT.
+A different license applies to the SOF language and its interpreter.

 ## Features

 This extension enables syntax highlighting on ".sof" and ".stackof" files, the Stack with Objects and Functions (SOF) programming language source code.
-Because the language itself is reasonably simple, highlighting itself is simple as well.
+Because the language itself is reasonably simple, syntax highlighting itself is simple as well.

 ## Requirements